Find Affordable College Courses

 Overland Park, KS

-Johnson County Community College landed the #11 spot in the 2023 rankings for the best value associate degree allied health professions programs.
-JCCC is a large public school located in the midsize city of Overland Park.
+With a ranking of #11, Johnson County Community College did quite well on this year’s best value schools for allied health professions students working on their associate degree.
+JCCC is a fairly large public school located in the medium-sized city of Overland Park.

-The average tuition and fees for an out-of-state undergraduate student at JCCC are $5,352 a year.
+Out-of-state tuition fees for undergraduate students at JCCC are $5,352 per year.
 The average amount in student loans that allied health majors at JCCC take out while working on their Associate Degree is $20,303.

 Read More…